EichlerLab/svpop/README.md

 1. cnv_deldup [default True]: Translate CNV records to either DEL or DUP based on the CN field and add them to the DUP and DEL callsets.
 The original CNV calls are still available as CNVs (i.e. "sv_cnv").
 To disable adding CNVs to DEL and DUP, set "cnv_deldup=False".
+1. strict_sample [default False]: Require the VCF sample name to match the sample name being processed by SV-Pop even if there is only one sample column in the VCF.

 ## Running SV-Pop